nielsenjared/nielsenjared.github.io/content/blog/javascript-promises/index.md

 ---
 ![JavaScript Promises: Fingers Crossed](./jared-nielsen-javascript-promises.png)

 If you've used jQuery's AJAX, the fetch API, or Axios for HTTP requests, you've used JavaScript Promises.
-When you're first learning web development, you immediately use Promise-based APIs and libraries without first even knowing how callbacks work.
-At some point you grok callbacks, but there's a good chance you never doubled back to learn JavaScript Promises.
-Make a resolve this year to learn how the Promise object works.
+When you're first learning web development, you immediately use Promise-based APIs and libraries without even knowing how callbacks work.
+At some point you grokked callbacks, but there's a good chance you never doubled back to learn JavaScript Promises.
+This year, resolve to learn how the Promise object works.
 (See what I did there?)

 What's a Promise?
 A JavaScript Promise is an object that will produce a value at some point in the future.
 A Promise doesn't promise to be fulfilled.
 It only promises that it will finish execution.
 But first, a quick refresher (a callback?) on callbacks.
 We'll return to Promises.
 I promise.

 ## Callbacks